scorecardresearch

 Text Size:

-New Delhi: The first assembly election in Jammu and Kashmir after the abrogation of Article 370 has seen the National Conference-Congress winning 47 seats so far, crossing the majority mark.
+New Delhi: The first assembly elections in Jammu and Kashmir after the abrogation of Article 370 saw the National Conference-Congress alliance cross the majority mark and bag power by winning 48 seats in the Union Territory.

 “People have given their mandate, they have proven that they don’t accept the decision that was taken on 5 August….
-Omar Abdullah will be the chief minister,” National Conference chief Farooq Abdullah told ANI about the election results.
+Omar Abdullah will be the chief minister,” National Conference chief Farooq Abdullah told the media about the election results.

 For the National Conference, these elections carried a lot of importance as NC chairperson and former CM Omar Abdullah lost to Engineer Rashid in the 2024 Lok Sabha elections.
 After several statements about not contesting polls till the restoration of statehood to J&K, Omar Abdullah decided to take the plunge and contest not one but two seats in the assembly elections.
 While he has won the Budgam seat, he is also set for a win in Ganderbal.

 Even as the withdrawal of Article 370 and statehood emerged as major issues, local issues such as roads, electricity and employment took centre stage in the assembly elections.
-Campaigning in the region, Prime Minister Modi had promised to restore Jammu and Kashmir’s statehood, while the party promised a ‘Naya Kashmir’.
+Campaigning in the region, Prime Minister Modi had promised to restore Jammu and Kashmir’s statehood, while the party promised a ‘Naya Kashmir’ (New Kashmir).

 There were many other firsts in this keenly watched election.
 Established political parties pitched candidates against Independents, some backed by organisations such as the banned Jamaat-e-Islami.
 Engineer Abdul Rashid’s Awami Ittehad Party entered the fray.
 The absence of stalwarts such as Mehbooba Mufti, who chose not to contest the elections this time, was another development.

-Amid a high-security cover, voting in the region happened in three phases, with voter turnouts of 61.28 percent, 57.13 percent, and 65.65 percent in the first, second and third phases, respectively.
+Amid a high-security cover, voting in the region happened in three phases (18 and 25 September, and 1 October), with voter turnouts of 61.28 percen

-The Jammu and Kashmir assembly has 90 seats, requiring any party or coalition to win at least 46 seats to stake claim to form government.
-For the first time, five nominated members may also play a key role in the government formation.
-The Congress has opposed the move, calling it an attempt by the BJP to manipulate the results.
+The Jammu and Kashmir Assembly has 90 seats, requiring any party or coalition to win at least 46 seats to stake claim to form government.
+With this result, five members, who will be nominated to J&K assembly by the lieutenant governor, will not play a role in the government formation.
+The Congress had opposed the move, calling it an attempt by the BJP to manipulate the results.

 The nominations are part of amendments to the Jammu and Kashmir Reorganisation Act of 2019.
 A recent 2023 revision allows the assembly to expand to 95 members, with the majority threshold raised to 48 seats.

-These elections carried political weight for the BJP even beyond the region.
+For the BJP, these elections carried political weight beyond the region.
 The Modi government has been showcasing the abrogation of Article 370 as one of its key achievements.

-The PDP, which contested the elections on its own despite being a part of the INDIA bloc, managed to win three seats.
+The Peoples Democratic Party, which contested the elections on its own despite being a part of the INDIA bloc, managed to win three seats.
 The party’s fortunes have dwindled in recent years.

-The election assumed greater significance for the PDP, considering Mehbooba Mufti recently suffered a defeat from the Anantnag-Rajouri Lok Sabha seat and decided not to fight this assembly election, saying she would not contest as long as Jammu & Kashmir was a Union territory and did not have its special status.
+The election assumed greater significance for the PDP, considering Mehbooba Mufti recently suffered a defeat from the Anantnag-Rajouri Lok Sabha seat and decided not to contest this assembly election, saying she would not contest as long as Jammu & Kashmir was a Union Territory and did not have its special status.

 In their manifestos, the NC and the PDP promised to pursue the restoration of Articles 370 and 35A, which granted special rights to permanent residents of Jammu & Kashmir.
 The Congress, however, decided to remain mum on the issue, a decision taken ‘strategically’.